Skip to main content

 What are alternatives to Dal Mulin in St. Moritz?

 For higher ambition and budget, Ecco St. Moritz is the area's most decorated address.
 Da Vittorio St. Moritz offers Italian fine dining at a considerably steeper price.
-Chasellas is worth considering if you want a grounded Alpine setting with serious wine.
-Dal Mulin's Bib Gourmand status makes it the clearest choice when value matters — none of the €€€€ alternatives match it on price-to-recognition ratio.
+Chasellas works if you want a grounded Alpine setting with serious wine.
+Dal Mulin's Bib Gourmand status makes it the clearest choice when value matters; none of the €€€€ alternatives match it on price-to-recognition ratio.

 Is Dal Mulin worth the price?